pydantic/pydantic/docs/concepts/unions.md

 from typing_extensions import Annotated

-from pydantic import BaseModel, CallableDiscriminator, Tag, ValidationError
+from pydantic import BaseModel, Discriminator, Tag, ValidationError

 # Errors are quite verbose with a normal Union: